Economy of Greece: COVID-19 recession

+Current Greek economy

+In 2024, the Greek economy is forecast to grow nearly 3%, meaning it approaches its pre-crisis size of 2009 and far outpacing the euro zone average economic growth of 0.8%.

 Primary sector

 Agriculture and fishery

 In 2010, Greece was the European Union's largest producer of cotton (183,800 tons) and pistachios (8,000 tons) and ranked second in the production of rice (229,500 tons) and olives (147,500 tons), third in the production of figs (11,000 tons) and almonds (44,000 tons), tomatoes (1,400,000 tons) and watermelons (578,400 tons) and fourth in the production of tobacco (22,000 tons).
 Agriculture contributes 3.8% of the country's GDP and employs 12.4% of the country's labor force.

 Greece is a major beneficiary of the Common Agricultural Policy of the European Union.
 As a result of the country's entry to the European Community, much of its agricultural infrastructure has been upgraded and agricultural output increased.
 Between 2000 and 2007 organic farming in Greece increased by 885%, the highest change percentage in the EU.

 In 2007, Greece accounted for 19% of the EU's fishing haul in the Mediterranean Sea, ranked third with 85,493 tons, and ranked first in the number of fishing vessels in the Mediterranean between European Union members.
 Additionally, the country ranked 11th in the EU in total quantity of fish caught, with 87,461 tons.

+In September 2023, the main agricultural production was severely affected by a deadly flood in the Thessaly region, with estimated losses of 3.7 billion.

 Secondary sector

 Industry

 Between 2005 and 2011, Greece has had the highest percentage increase in industrial output compared to 2005 levels out of all European Union members, with an increase of 6%.
-Eurostat statistics show that the industrial sector was hit by the Greek financial crisis throughout 2009 and 2010, with domestic output decreasing by 5.8% and industrial production in general by 13.4%.
+Eurostat statistics show that the industrial sector was hit by the Greek government-debt crisis throughout 2009 and 2010, with domestic output decreasing by 5.8% and industrial production in general by 13.4%.
 Currently, Greece is ranked third in the European Union in the production of marble (over 920,000 tons), after Italy and Spain.

 Between 1999 and 2008, the volume of retail trade in Greece increased by an average of 4.4% per year (a total increase of 44%), while it decreased by 11.3% in 2009.
 The only sector that did not see negative growth in 2009 was administration and services, with a marginal growth of 2.0%.

 In 2009, Greece's labor productivity was 98% that of the EU average, but its productivity-per-hour-worked was 74% that the Eurozone average.
 The largest industrial employer in the country (in 2007) was the manufacturing industry (407,000 people), followed by the construction industry (305,000) and mining (14,000).

 Greece has a significant shipbuilding and ship maintenance industry.
 The six shipyards around the port of Piraeus are among the largest in Europe.
 In recent years, Greece has become a leader in the construction and maintenance of luxury yachts.